-5. Students whose skill level is deficient in two or three developmental areas will be required to enroll in a minimum of two developmental courses and strongly advised to enroll in three if deficient in all three areas.
-Students deficient in two or more developmental course areas will be limited to a course load of 16 hours (including developmental course

-6. Attendance and participation in developmental courses are mandatory.
+- 5. Students whose skill level is deficient in two or three developmental areas will be required to enroll in a minimum of two developmental courses and strongly advised to enroll in three if deficient in all three areas.
+Students deficient in two or more developmental course areas will be limited to a course load of 16 hours (including developmental course work) during a long semester, excluding one-hour physical education activity courses and one-hour freshman orientation class. - 6.
+Attendance and participation in developmental courses are mandatory.
 Therefore, instructors for developmental courses will follow the policy prescribed below regarding attendance and participation in remedial courses and will publish this policy in the course syllabus: